 If you end up making this DIY project, I would absolutely LOVE to see your creation so feel free to send some pics to email@example.com.

-Thank you so much for following my blog and letting me help make your life + home a little more beautiful and joyful!
-XOXO ❤︎
+Thank you so much for following my blog and for letting me help make your life + home a little more beautiful, simple, and serene!
+XOXO❤︎